grantila/suretype/README.md

 <img src="https://raw.githubusercontent.com/grantila/suretype/master/assets/logo.svg" width="100%" />

 Suretype is a JSON validator targeting TypeScript and JSON Schema.
-It is **ridiculously type safe** when used in TypeScript, which is good for strengthness and accuraccy, but also for aiding IDE auto-complete.
+It is **ridiculously type safe** when used in TypeScript, which is good for accuraccy, but also for aiding IDE auto-complete.

 <details style="padding-left: 32px;border-left: 4px solid gray;">
 <summary>It's as easy as Joi, but ~50x faster.</summary>